dr-jgsmith/flask-nlp-api/README.md

 This repo provides the base code for a Flask-Restful API that exposes various NLP and CV models, based on Spacy.io and PyTorch.

+Note: This is not a flask extension, simply an implementation of a system that can be used for experimenting with language processing and computer vision models.

 ## Installing
 Use Python 3.6+, create a directory, and cd into that directory.